Yang Jen-ni

-Yang Jen-ni (楊珍妮 (Yáng Zhēnnī)) is a Director-General.
+Yang Jen-ni (楊珍妮 (Yáng Zhēnnī)) is a Taiwanese politician who is a Director-General.

-Early life
+Early life and education

 Yang was born in November 1954.

-Education

-Yang received her bachelor's degree in Foreign Literature from National Taiwan University in 1978.
+She received her bachelor's degree in foreign literature from National Taiwan University in 1978.

 Career

 Yang currently serves as both the Director-General of Bureau of Foreign Trade (BOFT), Ministry of Economic Affairs, and the Deputy Chief Negotiator; she is also the first female General-Director in the BOFT since 1969.

 She joined the MOEA in 1983 and over the past 30 years has held a number of senior positions within MOEA and served at Taiwan's Permanent Mission to the WTO in Geneva.